 Penalty for this subregulation: a fine of $5 000.

-(5) A person who transports sandalwood in a case where a sandalwood tracking form is required under this Part must give to the person to whom the sandalwood is delivered, at the time of delivery —

-(a) at least 2 copies of a sandalwood tracking form in hard copy form that complies with the requirements of this Part; or
+(5) A person who transports sandalwood in a case where a sandalwood tracking form is required under this Part must give to the person to whom the sandalwood is delivered, at the time of delivery, a sandalwood tracking form that complies with the requirements of this Part.

-(b) a sandalwood tracking form in electronic form that complies with the requirements of this Part.

 Penalty for this subregulation: a fine of $5 000.

 (6) It is a defence to a charge of an offence under subregulation (5) to prove that the person charged —